LamaAni/postgres-xl-helm/README.md

 [Postgres-XL](https://www.postgres-xl.org/) is an all-purpose fully ACID open source multi node scalable SQL database solution, based on [PostgreSQL](https://www.postgresql.org/).

 This chart allows for creating a multi container, multi process, distributed database using Postgres-XL.
-It is based upon the wonderful docker postgres-xl docker image here: https://github.com/pavouk-0/postgres-xl-docker, where you can also find a graph description of the cluster configuration.
+It is based upon the wonderful docker [postgres-xl-docker](https://github.com/pavouk-0/postgres-xl-docker) image.

+For a graph description of the connections structure see [here](https://www.2ndquadrant.com/wp-content/uploads/2019/04/Postgres-XL-Display.png.webp).

 #### Important note
 If using this chart as a database, please make sure you read the sections about persistence, backup and restore.